 "In 1978, the first space probe to Saturn returns and the Seaview is sent to retrieve it.
 Despite their stringent decontamination procedures an alien life form survives and, once inside, begins to take over the ship."

-On this day in 1977, Logan's Run continued its single season existence with an episode titled "The Judas Goat."
+On this day in 1977 (in the U.S.), Logan's Run continued its single season existence with an episode titled "The Judas Goat."
 Here's the summary from IMDB.com:

 "A Sandman has plastic surgery so that he appears identical one of Jessica's friends.
 In this form he convinces the runners to return to the City of the Domes to supposedly assist other runners escape to the outside world."